acend/openshift-operations-training/content/en/docs/02/01_infra-nodes.md

 oc get machines -n openshift-machine-api
 ```

-It shouldn't now take too long and you will see new infra nodes pop up.
+It shouldn't now take too long and you will see new infra nodes popping up.